 We’ll show you how to do that.
 You have to apply certain conditions to manage menu items in WordPress.

-Show and hide menu items in a WordPress site
+Show and hide menu items in WordPress

 Install and activate the plugin.